 And there will be occasions for inspiration, even if there aren't many right now.

 But for today, at least, as the nation staggers under the weight of sexual assault charges, lawsuits, conspiracy theories, and calls for imprisonment, I'm done with the lopsided language of inspiration and fandom.
 I'm done celebrating men who are much too accustomed to being celebrated, done with the adoration we lavish on people who stand on stages, done with the feverish waves that seize the screaming crowds — whether in response to Dylan's introspective narcissism or Trump's hysterical egomania.
-It has become clear this week that there is little that's truly universal there, little that connects the overworked concept of American greatness to the women under attack today who have, for decades, zealously admired and enabled it.
+It has become clear this week that there is little that's truly universal there, little that connects the overworked concept of American greatness to the women under attack today.